Frequently Asked Questions

 An LLI is a community-based organization of retirement age people dedicated to meeting the educational interests of its members.
 Although every LLI is unique and independent, most LLI’s are sponsored by a college or university.
 Each LLI provides unique, non-credit academic programs developed by the members themselves, and have an open membership for all enthusiastic retirement age learners regardless of previous education.
 In addition, most LLI’s are governed by their own members, and have members leading some of the academic coursework in lieu of professional faculty.

 On the Road Scholar website, you will find information for individuals to travel and study a topic for several days, conversely an LLI is an “at home” program that offer classes that last just a few hours.

-How is L.I.F.E. affiliated with Pacific Lutheran University?
+How is Learning Is ForEver affiliated with Pacific Lutheran University?

-Pacific Lutheran University, located near Tacoma, WA, offers assistance to L.I.F.E. as a community outreach program under the Center for Community Engagement and Service.
+Pacific Lutheran University, located near Tacoma, WA, offers assistance to LIFE as a community outreach program under the Office of Graduate Programs and Continuing Education.

 PLU graciously offers LIFE use of their print shop, website training, campus facilities, as well as their accounting and finance department.
 We frequently ask PLU’s faculty to present lectures as part of our class programs.

-In response to the college’s generosity, we offer our classes without charge, to any PLU student, staff or faculty.
+In response to the college’s generosity, we offer our classes without charge, to any current PLU student, staff or faculty.

 How often are classes offered?